|

 Steelers grand total to six, the most of any NFL team up to that point.
 The

-title "City of Champions".
+with the title "City of Champions".

 For More Interesting Facts on